cloudControl/documentation/Platform Documentation.md

 ### Cron

-For tasks that are guaranteed to finish within the timelimit, the [Cron add-on] is a simple solution to call a predefined URL daily or hourly and have that task called periodically.
+For tasks that are guaranteed to finish within the time limit, the [Cron add-on] is a simple solution to call a predefined URL daily or hourly and have that task called periodically.
 For a more detailed documentation on the Cron add-on please refer to the [Cron add-on documentation].

 ### Workers